It doesn’t matter how you decide to raise your kid, some one will judge you for it.

 Create a daily ritual to help you find little moments for yourself.
 Put yourself on your agenda.

-2) Know your parenting values
+2) Know your parenting values to better deal with parental guilt

-You’re more likely to be swayed by others’ views on parenting if you have no parenting values of your own.
+You are more likely to be swayed by others’ views on parenting if you have no parenting values of your own.
 Most of our parenting decisions are dictated by cultural, social and historical contexts.

 We expect our kid to do things that were expected of us, or to behave in certain pre-defined ways without really questioning the bigger picture.
 What kind of kid would you like to raise?
 What values really matter?
 What are you willing to stand up for?